space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 ### 4.2 What's a branch?

-**Branches** are very, very important.
-They're basically just a list of changes to the code (commits).
+**Branches** are an absolutely vital concept.
+At their core, branches are separate copies/versions of the code (commits) that branch off of the main code.
 The default branch is 'master', and all of our servers use that branch to compile the code.

 You're pretty much always 'on a branch' when you're working with your code, and you can switch which branch you're working on easily.

 Generally, branches are named for whatever you're going to be working on in them, but it doesn't *really* matter what they're named.

 You can make as many branches as you like.
-When you create a branch, it 'branches out' (no shit, really?) from the current branch you're on and becomes its own independent thing you can add commits to.
+When you create a branch, it 'branches out' from the current branch you're on and becomes its own independent thing you can add commits to.

 ![](https://i.imgur.com/ByMugxu.png=500x300)

 In this diagram, each little node is a different commit, and each color is a different branch.
+As you can see, enough branches and you start to get a proper code tree!

 #### Branch merging